 The Sunburst recommendation for French door window treatments: Plantation shutters.
 As they’re able to be installed directly onto the window and are very damage-resistant, shutters are the perfect partner for French doors.
 Their timeless looks and energy-efficiency are extra perks for your French door.

 Angled windows (or “rake” windows) are popping up more and more in contemporary home design.
-An issue with angled window treatments, like with octagon windows, is getting one that fits your unique window shape.
-Keep in mind as well that many angled windows are in harder-to-reach spots, such as where the ceiling and wall meet at a corner, so a window treatment that you don’t have to open and shut often is usually best for rake windows.
+An issue with angled window treatments, like with octagon windows, is finding one that fits your unique window shape.
+Keep in mind as well that many angled windows are in places that are harder to reach, such as where the ceiling and wall meet at a corner, so a window treatment that you don’t have to open and shut often is usually best for rake windows.

 The Sunburst recommendation for angled and rake windows: Plantation shutters.
-Not only are they totally customizable to fit the exact angles and shape of your angled windows, but plantation shutters can usually be set at a single, preferred angle without ever needing to be readjusted - awesome for windows in awkward spots.
+Not only are they totally customizable to fit the precise angles and shape of your angled windows, but plantation shutters can usually be set at a single, preferred angle without ever needing to be readjusted - awesome for windows that are hard to reach.